We’re a British Canoeing Approved Centre

 At Jersey Kayak Adventures, our staff can lead kayak tours and courses islandwide because they have the required coaching/ guiding grades and experience to operate within their remit.

 We only employ local staff because they have more experience of kayaking around our coastline.

 BC certifies kayak coaches/instructors through a grading scheme.

 BC Sheltered water coaches can only operate in designated areas.
 In Jersey, this means within very sheltered bays.
-Our level 1 coaches are usually found assisting more experienced guides.
+Our sheltered water coaches usually assist more experienced guides.

 BC coach levels 3, 4, and 5 require extensive training and experience and have an islandwide operating remit.